tasmota/docs/Bluetooth.md

 The driver can read temperature, humidity and battery.
 Time or alarm functions are not supported.

 #### not supported:
-CGG1 (might give readings via MiBeacons, but is untested)
+CGG1 should be found and may give readings via MiBeacons, but is untested.

 ## Experimental BLE-Bridge for certain Mijia-Bluetooth-Sensor using the NRF24L01(+)